geoffreygao1/FS-Plotter/README.md

 # _F.S.
 PLOTTER_
 **By: Geoffrey Gao**

 _An attachment for the Ender 3 3D Printer that allows for 2D Plotter functionality.
-This project was intended to allow for 2D printing onto non-standard materials/objects.
-This repository also includes a fixture to allow for printing directly onto cassette tapes, and basic settings for PrusaSlicer for plotting._
+This project was intended to allow for 2D printing onto non-standard materials/objects._

 ![Demo image of the FS Plotter](https://i.imgur.com/9ked8PK.png)